jmau111-org/iphone_security/README.md

 - [x] run a "Safety check" (Settings > Privacy and Security > Safety Check)
 - [x] inspect the battery health and activity (Settings > Battery)
 - [x] delete credit cards and other payments (Settings > Wallet & Apple Pay)
+- [x] use CarPlay only in USB mode and not Bluetooth (wireless) to avoid Car Whisperer attacks (Settings > General > CarPlay)
 - [ ] cover your screen
 - [ ] switch to Airplane mode
-- [ ] use security keys for your Apple ID (see https://support.apple.com/en-us/HT213154)
+- [ ] use hardwarde security keys for your Apple ID (see https://support.apple.com/en-us/HT213154)
 - [ ] use [Signal](https://apps.apple.com/us/app/signal-private-messenger/id874139669)
 - [ ] enable anti brute-force: erase data after 10 failed passcode attempts (Settings > Face ID & Passcode > Erase Data) [^2]
 - [ ] run a factory reset (Settings > General > Reset > Erase all content and settings)